kkentzo/kkentzo.github.io/_posts/2024-01-15-ssm-ansible-deployment.md

 ### Creating the AWS resources

-For the purpose of this post, we will assume that the EC2 instance already exists, has the appropriate security group (permit ports 80 and 443 incoming tcp, allow all outgoing) and has a public elastic IP.
+For the purpose of this post, we will assume that the EC2 instance already exists, has the appropriate security group and has a public elastic IP.

 The existing instance must also have the [SSM agent installed and running](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)